 Many CIOs are moving their technology organizations into the role of internal service providers to assure the applications they provide to end users.
-The Information Technology Infrastructure Library (ITIL) is a framework
+The Information Technology Infrastructure Library (ITIL) is a framework based on industry best practices to apply IT service management business processes to IT management.
+For network administrators and other IT professionals, being able to implement ITIL could lead to more central and valued roles within their current organizations.
+The way to gain those skills may be through ITIL foundation certification.

 What's more, unlike vendor-specific certifications, ITIL training is not limited to a given role within the IT organization or a particular technology, which makes it more of a no-brainer for network engineers.